santhoshmuniswami/interview-assessment/README.md

 - You need to have an AWS account created and create a IAM user with programmatic access.
 The user should have AWS S3 readonly/fullaccess policy attached
 - Create a S3 Bucket and upload a file which contains just an image name.
 As a sample, you can find there is file `image_name` in this repo.
 While running the script, you need to provide this as an input.

 - You need to install AWS CLI and assuming that you have done setup of AWS CLI for configuration of credentials.
-Please configure access key and secret access key using `aws configure` if it is not done.
+Please configure access key and secret access key using `aws configure` if it is not done (Refer: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 - Setup Python 3.x in your local machine to run this script.
 I have used python 3.9 for development